-12 These tests have all used machine-coded data, so the insensitivity might be due to the errors found in automated coding.
-However, this seems somewhat unlikely given the magnitude of the effect, the fact that the overall error rate in machine coding is comparable to that of human coding, and the fact that many of the categories that are ambigous in machine coding are also ambiguous to human coders.
+15These tests have all used machine-coded data, so the insensitivity might be due to the errors found in automated coding.
+However, this seems somewhat unlikely given the magnitude of the effect, the fact that the overall error rate in machine coding is comparable to that of human coding, and the fact that many of the categories that are ambiguous in machine coding are also ambiguous to human coders.

 Along a similar line, a journal referee for an earlier version of this research suggested that the results should not be accepted until we replicated them on all dyads in the international system.
-While we concur that this would be interesting, there are roughly 40,000 such dyads, the optimized weight and HMM experiments each required about 24-hours of computer time, and we were disinclined to spend the next two centuries doing that exercise.
+While we concur that this would be interesting, there are roughly 40,000 such dyads, the optimized weight and HMM experiments each required about 24 hours of computer time, and we were disinclined to spend the next two centuries doing that exercise.
 Readers might, however, find it useful to do comparable experiments with whatever region and analytical method they are working on.
-Schrodt and Gerner Analyzing International Event Data that will suddenly reveal features of the data that were completely invisible to simpler techniques.
-While one can not necessarily conclude that "Less is more" in event data, there is also little evidence that "More is more."

-The downside of this dependence on event reports is that we know event coverage to be inconsistent across geographical regions and sources.
-In one of the earliest studies of regional source effects, Doran, Pendley and Antunes (1973) found substantial differences in reports of domestic violence in Central America depending on whether regional or North American sources were used.
-More recently, Davenport and Galaich (1998) found very substantial differences across geographical regions in reports of human rights violations found in the New York Times.
-When Schrodt, Huxtable and Gerner (1996) compared Reuters-based data on the Levant and West Africa, missing data was more of a problem in the latter region than in the former, and a discriminant analysis using the Goldstein scale classified a priori behavioral phrases with only about 75% accuracy in West Africa versus the 90% accuracy in the Levant.
+Doran, Pendley and Antunes [25] found substantial differences in reports of domestic violence in Central America depending on whether regional or North American sources were used.
+More recently, Davenport and Galaich [21] found very substantial differences across geographical regions in reports of human rights violations found in The New York Times.
+[46] compare Reuters-based data on the Levant and West Africa and find that missing data was more of a problem in the latter region than in the former, and a discriminant analysis using the Goldstein scale classified a priori behavioral phrases with only about 75% accuracy in West Africa versus the 90% accuracy in the Levant.

 This inconsistency does not necessarily imply that event data cannot be used for political analysis-to the contrary, as increasingly sophisticated techniques are employed in the analysis of event data, the results are becoming ever stronger and more consistent.
 However, if those results are strongly dependent on the frequency of the reports rather than on their content, comparisons across geographical regions and across different sources may be more difficult than had been anticipated when the event data exercise began.
-Any source (or combination of sources) of events-whether a global source such as Reuters, Associated Press or Agence France Presse, a hegemonic source such as the New York Times or Times of London, or the various capital-city regional sources found in COPDAB-presents only a tiny subset of the "events" that occur in a day.
+Any source (or combination of sources) of events-whether a global source such as Reuters, Associated Press or Agence France Presse, a hegemonic source such as The New York Times or Times of London, or the various capital-city regional sources found in COPDAB-presents only a tiny subset of the "events" that occur in a day.
 The question for the event data analyst is not whether that subset is comprehensive-it never will be-but whether it is useful for the research task at hand.

 Finally, this lack of sensitivity to event weights and categorization has an important implication for the use of machine-coded data.
-While machine-coding is more consistent over time than human-coded data, machine-coding is less sensitive to nuances of reported political behavior, and it is possible that those nuances could be very important.
+While machine-coding is more consistent over time than humancoded data, machine-coding is less sensitive to nuances of reported political behavior, and it is possible that those nuances could be very important.
 This question has, in fact, driven much of the debate about event data coding from the earliest developments of the technique.